tigerfarm/arduino/Altair101/README.md

 had bought their own calculators, the lightsabers of the age.
 ````
-And now there was the Altair 8800, the first home computer that a regular person like me, could buy.
+Then, there was the Altair 8800, the first computer that a regular person like me, could buy.

 I lived in the country side.
 Yeah, it was rural, a village of 500 people.
 When I finally left, there was a guy out changing the sign to 499.